Home/Company/Blog/Blog posts

 A staggering 77% of organizations do not have an incident response plan.
 Some of these survey respondents even admitted to a lack of consistency across their entire organizations.
 Half of the study subjects said their incident response plans were either “informal or nonexistent.”

-In order to get around these obstacles, companies need to understand that communication must be prioritized when something goes wrong.
+In order to get around these obstacles, companies need to understand that incident communication must be prioritized when something goes wrong.
 One of the best ways to clearly communicate problems and issues is with status pages.

 Status pages serve as primary tools for communicating IT incidents to end-users.
 It informs users about situations like service outages and scheduled maintenance events.
-A status page software also lets users subscribe to get notifications (ex: through text, email, Slack, etc.) They also help companies create trust with these end-users when they show accurate information.
+A status page software also lets users subscribe to get notifications (ex: through text, email, Slack, etc.).
+They also help companies create trust with these end-users when they show accurate information.

 In this article, we’re going to explore key reasons why companies need status pages.
 We’ll also dive into the components of an accurate status page that does its job well.
 This will make it easier for you to set up your own status page, even if you’ve never done it before.

-How to Build an Effective Status Page
+How to Create a Status Page for Incident Communication

 There are a few key components that make up a status page.
-From copy to design choices, we’ll walk you through the steps to creating a status page for your company website.
+From copy to design choices, we’ll walk you through the steps to creating a status page software for your company website.

-Keep it simple and communicate clearly
+Keep it simple and communicate the issues clearly

 2015 study from Microsoft reveals how consumers’ attention spans have dropped from 12 seconds to 8 seconds, similar to that of a goldfish.
 They connect this change to the rise of digitized lifestyles and how time in front of a screen has changed how we perceive and digest information.